theoforger/mastermind/README.md

 ### Configure Environment Variables

-Edit the [example.env](example.env) file to include or modify:
+Edit the [example.env](example.env) file to add or modify:

 - Your API key
-- The base URL of an OpenAI Compatible API
+- The base URL of an OpenAI-compatible API
 - A default language model

-Once you're done, rename it to `.env`:
+Rename the file to `.env`:

 ```bash
 mv example.env .env